Mild Traumatic Brain Injury (Mild TBI): What You Need To Know

 Steve is also past-President of the American Association for Justice’s Traumatic Brain Injury Group and lectures to attorneys across the country on how to successfully litigate closed head injury cases.

-A mild traumatic brain injury is most commonly caused by an automobile crash.
-It often involves a disruption in the normal function of a person’s brain.
+A mild traumatic brain injury (mild TBI or mTBI) can be caused by a violent blow or jolt to the head that causes the brain and head to move back and forth quickly which often involves a disruption in the normal function of a person’s brain.
 For some survivors, the disabilities and impairments last a lifetime.
 Significantly, you do not need a violent blow or jolt to the head to suffer a mTBI, nor do you need to suffer a loss of consciousness.
+These closed head injuries are most commonly caused by an automobile crash.

 There is also a potentially fatal phenomenon – where a crash victim again will look and seem “fine” after a car crash or other trauma to the brain and continues to go about his or her normal life but where the brain continues to undergo a potentially deadly chemical and inflammatory metabolic cascade.
 This is referred to in the medical literature as “Talk and Die Syndrome.”
 It is not a very common consequence but it can and does occur with car accident victims who have suffered a mTBI but appeared to look and talk normally for some period of time after the crash.